skarpushin/summerb/summerb-easycrud/README.md

 ```

 NOTES:
-1. Now whenever you'll try to create or update rows, this validation will kick in and validate data.
+1. Now whenever you try to create or update rows, this validation will kick in and validate data.
 2. All validation errors (not just first) will be reported in `ValidationException` and bound to field names
    so that FE can render them neatly for each relevant field.
-Also, each validation error is denoted by message code,
+Also, each validation error has message code and,
-   so FE can translate it to user language.
-See `summerb-validation` subproject for more details.
+   potentially, arguments, so FE can translate it to the user language.
+See `summerb-validation` subproject for more
+   details.

 ## Add Validation Logic (using imperative approach)
 Sometimes validation logic might be more complex than basic annotations can handle.
-In such case you'll want to define
+In such a case you'll want to define
 such validation explicitly in Java code.

 ### 1. Define class that performs validation